Preetesh21/-Hospital-Management-System/README.md

         - Admins can see the details of all users registered in the system.
 - View All Appointments
         - Admins can also view details of appointments made by all the users.
-- View All Historu
+- View All History
         - Admins can also view full medical history of every patient and each patient can view his only.
+- View all the rooms
+        - Admins and users both can see the status of all the rooms at any time.
-- Search trains of your interest
+- Search appointments of your interest
 ![homepage](images/appointments.PNG)

+## Workflow

 ## Tech Stack